 Cheryl received her Bachelor of Laws (2005) from Robson Hall at the University of Manitoba and was called to the Ontario Bar in 2006.
-She is currently the managing partner at Hook, Seller & Lundin LLP in Kenora practicing primarily in the fields of real estate transactions and civil and estate litigation.
+She is currently the managing partner at Hook, Seller & Lundin LLP in Kenora practicing primarily in the fields of real estate transactions and construction and estate litigation.
 Cheryl has been actively involved in volunteering in the legal community throughout her career despite the challenges faced in doing so from a rural/remote location in the province.
-Cheryl is a Past Chair of the Federation of Ontario Law Associations (FOLA), formerly the County and District Law Presidents' Association (CDLPA).
+Cheryl is a Bencher of the Law Society of Ontario as of May 2022.
+She is also a Past Chair of the Federation of Ontario Law Associations (FOLA), formerly the County and District Law Presidents' Association (CDLPA).
 She was Chair from May 2014 to November 2015 and was a Board member from May 2011 to May 2018.
-Cheryl also currently sits on the Board of LibraryCo, after being appointed in November 2015.
-Cheryl is appointed to the Committee as the Federation of Ontario Law Associations representative and has been a member since 2018.
+Cheryl also currently acts as a Board member of the Pellatt United Firefighters, her local volunteer fire department.
+Cheryl is appointed to the Committee as the Federation of Ontario Law Associations representative and has been a member of the Committee since 2018.